dangoslen/dangoslen-me-site/content/blog/using-gatsby-to-build-a-blog.md

 Instead of deploying directly to dangoslen.me, I instead deployed to a sub-domain.
 This allowed me to work on blogging and make tweaks without impacting my actual site since it was already live.

 From here, I started working on posts (like this one!) by just going to `/admin`.
 I logged in using GitHub and was off to coding.
 I started bringing over old posts as I could from Medium and updating those to have links back to my site since this is where I want all of my content to live.

+---

+At the end of the day, I was sooo surprised at how straightforward it was to create a customized blog for myself.
+I remember my first Wordpress site or my first attempt at deploying my old hand-rolled site - we have come a long way.

+To all of the developers who have worked on these technologies - kudos!
+Now I have the ability to create the site I want, so that I can share my stories and experience with others.

+Happy coding!